Schedule Change

 The estate also includes:

-• Three cottages designed by A. Quincy Jones
+• Three original cottages designed by A. Quincy Jones

 • Eleven lakes, a tennis court, and a nine-hole golf course